Extracting Medication Changes in Clinical Narratives using Pre-trained Language Models: Appendix

 \subsection{Error Analysis}

 In earlier CMED work \cite{mahajan2021understanding,mahajan2021cmed}, errors were identified and classified into three major categories: (1) medication mentions with multiple annotations, (2) multiple medication mentions within the same sentence, and (3) medication mentions that require inter-sentence context.
-We explore and assess how the medication-agnostic and the medication-aware models are impacted by these error types.
-We also introduce three additional error categories: (1) errors in longer sequences, (2) errors from models' inability to draw inferences from clinical language (inferred meaning), and (3) errors due to inconsistent predictions.
+We explore and assess how the medication-agnostic and the medication-aware models handle specific examples of these error types.
+We observe that the medication-aware models effectively reduce the prediction errors under category (2) over the medication-agnostic models.
+The medication-aware models represent the medication context better for classifying sentences containing multiple medication descriptions.
+We analyzed the remaining errors and they may be classified under three additional error categories: (4) errors in longer sequences, (5) errors from models' inability to draw inferences from clinical language (inferred meaning), and (6) errors due to inconsistent predictions.

 \textbf{Medication mentions with multiple annotations}: Some medication mentions are annotated with two sets of \textit{event} and \textit{attribute} labels, where \textit{event} = \textit{disposition} for both events with different \textit{attribute} labels.
 For example, in {``...Dispo: 14 day of inpatient IV \textit{antibiotics} 8."}, `antibiotics' is annotated twice for a \textit{disposition} \textit{event} with \textit{temporality} being \textit{present} and \textit{future} to account for the current start and future cessation of the antibiotics.
 The only explicit text indicating the start-stop \textit{action} is `14 day.'
+These type of multiple-annotated medication mentions mostly appear in isolation, often without other medications described in the same context.
 Our proposed systems are incapable of generating multiple sets of predictions for a given medication mention; however, medication mentions with multiple annotations are infrequent.
-Modifying the event and attribute classification architecture to accommodate multiple sets of predictions may have an overall negative impact on performance, due to the additional degree of freedom.
+Modifying the event and attribute classification architecture to accommodate multiple sets of predictions may negatively impact performance due to the additional degree of freedom.
 We believe these could be addressed by adding an additional \textit{start-stop} class to the \textit{action} label.